-NHS England and NHS Improvement’s Commissioning Standards relate to the commissioning of NHS dental care in England.
-This series has been collaboratively produced by the dental profession and commissioners overseen by Chief Dental Officer England.
-NHS England and NHS Improvement has worked with Health Education England (HEE), Public Health England (PHE), specialist societies, patients and the public.
+NHS England’s commissioning standards relate to the commissioning of NHS dental care in England.
+This series has been collaboratively produced by the dental profession and commissioners overseen by chief dental officer England.
+NHS England has worked with Health Education England (HEE), Public Health England (PHE), specialist societies, patients and the public.

 Aim and intent

 The aim of the standards is to offer a standardised framework for the local commissioning of dental specialties.
 They are intended to be used by commissioners as a support rather than prescriptive mandate with guidance on improving access to care, based on needs that are criterion referenced, with demonstrable high value health outcomes experienced by our patients and recognisable to the tax payer.

 We expect local commissioners to be working closely with the managed clinical networks (MCN), the regional dental public health consultants and dental local professional networks (LPN).
 Together they will be responsible for delivering the best patient journey possible, supported by mandatory specialist advice and/or access to care, that meets the needs of the local patient population whilst achieving the nationally expected standards of care provision.

 Common themes across the commissioning standards